 Resilience is an inherent human quality.
 It is not something we have to work hard on or need to develop.
 Resilience is not something we have to do.
 It is who we are.
-The only problem is that most people don’t know this.
+The only problem is that most of us don’t know this.

 For a long time, I didn’t know this either.
 I believed that life is stressful and stress is unavoidable.
 I believed that I needed to ‘live smart’ – to navigate my life in a way that minimised the impact of stress.
 I knew I needed to apply strategies to manage the unwanted impact and ultimately to become as resilient as I possibly could to endure pressures and do a good job of living.